 The UK Government introduced new regulations in 2015 requiring people applying for a UK visa to pay an immigration health surcharge.
 This surcharge allows migrants to access the UK’s National Health Service (NHS) during their studies.

-Please note that those making a Short Term Study visa application do not have to pay this charge.
+Please note that those using the standard visitor visa route do not have to pay this charge.
 However, you will not have free access to the NHS during your studies.
 We recommend that all students purchase their own private medical insurance before travelling to the UK.

 - Travelling via the Republic of Ireland (Non-Visa Nationals)